-During election season, you may notice an uptick in requests to sign petitions, fill out polls and surveys, and donate to causes and campaigns.
-Participating in the democratic process shouldn’t compromise your identity, but unfortunately, fraudsters have been known to use election-themed scams to steal personal and financial details.
+During election season, you may also notice an uptick in requests to sign petitions, fill out polls and surveys, and donate to causes and campaigns.
+Unfortunately, some of these activities could leave your personal details exposed.

-Be careful with personally identifiable information (PII)
+Be careful with your personally identifiable information (PII)

 Have you ever signed a local candidate’s nominating petition at the farmer’s market?
 What about participating in a voter registration drive in the parking lot of a music festival?
 Or answering a quick email survey from a favorite candidate?

 These may seem like everyday actions, but our identity specialists recommend thinking twice before sharing personal information.

 Because identity thieves are known to use election scams or voter registration scams to steal personal details.

 That petition may ask for personally identifiable information (PII), such as your name and address — and the person with the clipboard may not be who they say they are.

 Plus, leaving voter registration form in the care of a canvasser could lead to your sensitive information not being stored securely.